Generic Name: levonorgestrel

 - For use as post-coital contraception (emergency contraception)

-- Congenital or acquired uterine anomaly, including fibroids, that distorts the uterine cavity
+- Congenital or acquired uterine anomaly, including fibroids, that distorts the uterine cavity and would be incompatible with correct IUS placement

 - Known or suspected uterine or cervical neoplasia